dumlutimuralp/nsx-terraform/README.md

 ## Iteration-2

 This example implements an active / standby Tier 0 configuration with Tier 1 and an overlay segment attached to Tier 1.
 The overlay segment has a DHCP configured.
-For now there does not seem to be support for HA VIP config on Tier 0.
+As of May 2020 there does not seem to be support for HA VIP config on Tier 0.
 Hence that needs to be configured manually.

 ![](Topology.png)